ULTRA

 with the support of: CCN Ballet de Lorraine, ATER Fondazione, Network Grand Luxe

-artistic residences: CCN Ballet de Lorraine accueil studio 22/23, ICK Amsterdam, residenze Inteatro, Grand Studio Bruxelles, ICK Amsterdam, Centro Culturale S. Chiara
+artistic residences: CCN Ballet de Lorraine accueil studio 22/23, residenze Inteatro, Grand Studio Bruxelles, ICK Amsterdam, Centro Culturale S. Chiara

 in collaboration with: Rete Almagià